juandzambrano21/meta-twins/README.md

 4. **Tao, F., et al.** *Dynamic Memory Networks for Visual and Textual Question Answering*.
 IEEE Trans.
 Pattern Anal.
 Mach.
 Intell. **42**, 2886–2898 (2020).
 [Link](https://arxiv.org/abs/2405.16510)

 5. **Chen, M., et al.** *Neural Networks for Combinatorial Optimization: A Survey*.
 J. Artif.
 Intell.
 Res. **74**, 1-42 (2022).
 [Link](https://arxiv.org/abs/2004.03397)

----

-This documentation provides a comprehensive overview of the Third Wish IP Meta-Task System, covering its architecture, components, and theoretical foundations.
-The references to scientific papers provide additional context and validation for the project's design and implementation.